 \subsubsection{Accuracy}

-Figure~\ref{fig:hmapds}A also compares the two mechanisms in terms of accuracy, defined as the probability of reaching a large majority where at least $Q=0.75$ of the swarm selects the best option within $T=2\times 10^5$ timesteps.
+Figure~\ref{fig:hmapds} also compares the two mechanisms in terms of accuracy, defined as the probability of reaching a large majority where at least $Q=0.75$ of the swarm selects the best option within $T=2\times 10^5$ time steps.
 While both mechanisms can fail under extreme asocial biases, their failure modes differ.

 Cross-inhibition is cohesive but may settle on the inferior option due to its bistable nature.
-This can occur when the swarm enters the basin of attraction for the suboptimal equilibrium, driven by initial conditions or stochastic fluctuations (see Supplementary Figure 5).
-In contrast, direct-switch generally avoids selecting the worse option when the quality difference is moderate ($q=0.92$ and $q=0.82$) and asocial dynamics are weak ($\eta < 0.15$).
+This occurs when the swarm enters the basin of attraction for the suboptimal equilibrium, driven by initial conditions or stochastic fluctuations (see Supplementary Figure SF5).
+In contrast, direct-switch generally avoids selecting the inferior option when asocial dynamics are weak.
 However, under those same conditions, cohesion is low, and decisions are delayed.
-In fact, the observed accuracy does not result from stable consensus but from transient fluctuations: the system hovers near an indecisive equilibrium, where small majority shifts occasionally cross the quorum threshold $Q$ (see robot distribution in Figures~\ref{fig:density_synergetic}, \ref{fig:density_antagonistic}).
-Because the equilibrium is biased toward the better option, these momentary majorities occur more frequently in its favour, yet the system remains attracted to the indecisive state, and decision timing is highly variable (see Supplementary Figure 4).
+In fact, the apparent accuracy does not result from stable consensus but from transient fluctuations: the system hovers near an indecisive equilibrium, where small shifts in the majority can occasionally cross the quorum threshold $Q$ (see the robot distribution in Figures~\ref{fig:density_synergetic} and \ref{fig:density_antagonistic}).
+Because this equilibrium is biased toward the better option, such momentary majorities occur more frequently in its favour, yet the system remains attracted to the indecisive state, resulting in highly variable decision times (see Supplementary Figure SF4).